Kanban-Zai/kanban-zai-version-1.0/README.md

 Kanban-Zai is a human centric collaboration protocol.
 The first release is aimed at software delivery teams (S.D.T), but in time we hope it will find utility elsewhere also.

-It contains 5 modules.
+It contains 6 modules.

 1. core       - Defines the boundries of the team and enforces objectivity.
 2. culture    - Defines some cultural boundries inside the team
 3. continuity - Provides best practices for maintaining the continuity of knowledge in your team.
-4. process    - Provides a standard Kanban-Zai operational process.
+4. vision     - the vision.
-5. extend     - Best practices to extend Kanban-Zai
+5. scheduling - schedule.
+6. delivery   - execution

-You must implement all 5 in version 1 of Kanban-Zai.
+You must implement all 6 in version 1 of Kanban-Zai.

 ## WHY KANBAN-ZAI